alainglez/go-smoke/README.md

 /sites,                  Get,                 Gets all sites

-/smoketests             Post                Runs a smoke test.
+/smoketests,             Post,                Runs a smoke test.
 Host IP, site name from JSON data on Http request Body.
 JWT on Header.

 /urls/sites/{id},        Get,                 Gets all URLs for a given site ID.
 The value of the ID comes from the route parameter